• Ferry

 • International Ferry Terminals, the Sea Route into Korea

-In Korea, there are four terminals each located in Incheon, Pyeongtaek, Busan, and Donghae for international passengers and ferries.
-Through these four terminals, ferries that depart from China, Japan, and Russia can enter the country.
+In Korea, international passenger ferry terminals can be found at major port cities such as Incheon, Pyeongtaek, Busan, and Donghae.
+International ferry passengers from China, Japan, and Russia can enter the country through these terminals.
 Depending on the point of departure, the arriving terminal varies so it is recommended to check your route in advance.
 Every terminal is equipped with basic facilities such as currency exchange counters and tourist information centers.

-(* Operations of certain passenger ferries and cruises were temporarily suspended so make sure to check the schedule in advance.)
+(* Operations of certain passenger ferries and cruises may be temporarily suspended so make sure to check the schedule in advance.)

 Incheon International Ferry Terminal